succinctlabs/op-succinct/book/getting-started/l2-output-oracle.md

 ### 4) Set Deployment Parameters

+# TODO: This mostly auto-generates now, update this for users to only include what's necessary.
+Have an advanced features/flags section for `USE_CACHED_STARTING_BLOCK`, `USE_CACHED_DB`.

-Inside the `contracts` folder there is a file called `zkl2ooconfig.json` that contains the parameters for the deployment.
+Inside the `contracts` folder there is a file called `opsuccinctl2ooconfig.json` that contains the parameters for the deployment.
 You will need to fill it with your chain's specific details.

 The following parameters are required: `proposer`, `challenger`, `finalizationPeriod`, `owner`, `verifierGateway`.
 The rest of the fields (`startingBlockNumber`, `l2BlockTime`, `chainId` and `vkey`) are automatically fetched by the `fetch-rollup-config` script which is invoked by the `ZKDeployer` forge script.
 To use a manually set `startingBlockNumber`, set `USE_CACHED_STARTING_BLOCK` to `true`.